 Term of a lease: Leases for a fixed term: Definition

-For the purposes of stamp duty land tax (SDLT), a lease for a definite or fixed term is one whose term can be ascertained at the time of grant (either from the wording of the lease itself or from some ancillary document such as an agreement for lease or certificate of practical completion).
+For the purposes of SDLT, a lease for a definite or fixed term is one whose term can be ascertained at the time of grant (either from the wording of the lease itself or from some ancillary document such as an agreement for lease or certificate of practical completion).
 This includes a lease worded so that it ends on a specific date or one where the term is a specific length of time from the date of grant.

 The term of a lease for a fixed term is taken to be: